Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Further numerical tests

 \subsection{Elasticity model}

-In Figure~\ref{fig:wrenchnew-dirt} we investigate the Hellinger error between the conditional DIRT approximation and the exact posterior on a given reduced subspace for different TT ranks, tempering parameters, and orders of variables.
+In Figure~\ref{fig:wrenchnew-dirt} we investigate the Hellinger error between the conditional DIRT approximation and the exact posterior on a given reduced subspace for different TT ranks and tempering parameters.
 We observe that the approximation error of TT decreases asymptotically with increasing TT ranks.
 However, the error stops decaying after rank $9$.
-This may suggest that one needs to further increase the resolution of the discretization grid in constructing TT (cf. Section \ref{sec:tt_marginal}) if further accuracy improvement is desired.
+This may suggest that one needs to further increase the resolution of the discretization grid in constructing TT (cf. \ref{sec:tt_marginal}) if further accuracy improvement is desired.
 Fixing the TT ranks to $9$, we observe that among different sequences of temperatures, the sequence with the ratio $\beta_{\ell+1}/\beta_{\ell} = \sqrt{10}$ gives the best accuracy.

-In Figure~\ref{fig:wrench:samples} (top) we show the logarithm of the Young's modulus $\log E$ and the von Mises stress produced from two samples from the prior (in the reduced space with $n_{\Theta}=7$).
-These samples are treated as the ``ground truth'' to simulate the observation data (in the reduced space with $n_Y=13$).
-In the remaining rows of Figure~\ref{fig:wrench:samples}, we compute posterior mean and standard deviation of $\log E$ conditioned on those ``ground truth'' data.
-Finally, the last row of Figure~\ref{fig:wrench:samples} shows the accuracy of DIRT and dimension reduction.
+In Figure~\ref{fig:wrench:samples} (top) we show two realizations of the logarithm of Young's modulus $\log E$ drawn from the prior distribution and the corresponding von Mises stress.
+These samples are treated as the ``ground truth'' to simulate the observation data.
+Using truncation parameters $s =13$ and $t=7$, we compute posterior mean and standard deviation of $\log E$ conditioned on those ``ground truth'' data and show the corresponding results in the remaining rows of Figure~\ref{fig:wrench:samples}.
+The last row of Figure~\ref{fig:wrench:samples} shows the Hellinger distance between the conditional DIRT approximations and the reduced posterior \eqref{eq:api_with_independence_structure}, and the Hellinger distance between the reduced posterior and the original posterior.